|Subject Area||Food Science|

 In this micro-credential, you will be introduced to food safety regulation, and how it has evolved in the EU and globally.
 You will learn about the current Global Food Regulatory landscape, the history and development of Food Regulation across various global regions, and the role of key players in this process.
 Lastly, you will develop an in-depth understanding of the principles, concepts and regulatory requirements of food labelling, covering both nutrition and health claims.

-This micro-credential has been designed for professionals who are currently working in, or who have previous experience of, the food and beverage industry, regulatory bodies, government departments or trade organisations, who wish to learn from leading UCD academics and industry experts in the areas of food safety and regulatory science.
+This micro-credential is aimed at anyone looking to advance their career in the area of food safety and regulation.
+It has been designed for professionals who are currently working in, or who have previous experience of, the food and beverage industry, regulatory bodies, government departments or trade organisations, who wish to learn from leading UCD academics and industry experts in the areas of food safety and regulatory science.

 On completion of this micro-credential, you will be able to: